-Born and raised in Dubai, Saeed bin Suroor is Godolphin’s longest-serving trainer, overseeing the training of horses since 1995.
-Saeed is one of Britain’s leading trainers collecting the first of four British trainers’ championships in his second year in charge, before following up in 1998, 1999 and 2004.
+Saeed is one of Britain’s leading trainers, collecting the first of his four British trainers’ Championships in only his second year in charge, before following up in 1998, 1999 and 2004.

-He has sent out 12 British Classic winners since 1995 headlined by Lammtarra and has saddled seven Dubai World Cup winners including the brilliant Dubai Millennium who won for Saeed and Godolphin in 2000.
+He has sent out 12 British Classic winners since 1995, headed by Lammtarra, and has saddled no fewer than eight Dubai World Cup winners including the brilliant Dubai Millennium in 2000 and most recently, Thunder Snow, victorious in March 2018.

-Saeed bin Suroor has had over 2,000 race wins globally including 179 Group One victories.
-Saeed trains from his home base of Al Quoz Stables in Dubai from November to April, and is based at Godolphin Stables in Newmarket, England, during the rest of the year.
+Saeed trains from his home base of Al Quoz Stables in Dubai from November to April and is based at Godolphin Stables in Newmarket, UK, during the rest of the year.